EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

 <img width="700" height="700" alt="image" src="https://github.com/user-attachments/assets/5364b5f3-a8fc-45ea-8a51-8e799173676b" />

 - Enter the information above into the the new ticket's details.
-Click Creeate Ticket.
+Click Create Ticket.
 - Notice how this ticket is also very ambiguous and is made out to seem almost like a critical outage.
-  - *It should be quickly detemined that reaching out to the customer who submitted the ticket to gain a better understanding of the context of the situation would be very helpful.*
+  - *It should be quickly determined that reaching out to the customer who submitted the ticket to gain a better understanding of the context of the situation would be very helpful.*

  <img width="700" height="700" alt="John login" src="https://github.com/user-attachments/assets/2ac74c1e-43e3-4dcb-8614-ee9477098b1f" />